 Look for the 3 essentials traits for HiPo employees

 To be a HiPo, the employee must exhibit the willingness and ability to consistently acquire new skills and expertise on the job.
-And then apply the fresh capabilities to perform exceedingly well in job role and it’s related tasks.
+And then apply the fresh capabilities to perform exceedingly well in the job role and its related tasks.
 This learning agility is governed by cognitive abilities (IQ), and personality traits of adaptability, improvisation and perseverance.
 When extending this to HiPos in leadership roles, wider personality dimensions are needed, a visionary outlook, desire to lead, the capability to motivate and develop others, etc.

 Another essential of HiPo is emotional intelligence (EI), this ability to rightfully perceive emotions and react accordingly is crucial to form and maintain amicable and fruitful interpersonal relationships.
 Possessing EI traits of optimism, self-motivation, resilience and flexibility, etc. are determinant of performance and potential at all job levels.
-For managers and company leaders who drive teams, influence stakeholders, shape opinions; they will need high EI traits of empathy, tactfulness, mediation, deal with diversity, etc.
+For managers and company leaders who drive teams, influence stakeholders, shape opinions; they will need high EI traits of empathy, tactfulness, mediation, dealing with diversity, etc.

 Both high-performance and high-potential are driven by the motivation to work, achieve and surpass.
 And HiPo employees will showcase behavioural traits that signal the propensity to work hard, need for action, ambition, etc. They will also exhibit the willingness to take extra responsibility, face challenges, and bear psychological and physical discomfort as part and parcel of succeeding in a high-demanding job role.
 All this as recurring requirements of long-distance travel, short deadlines and unpredictable tasks.